-As States Rush to Reopen, Scientists Fear a Coronavirus Comeback
+As states rush to reopen, scientists fear a coronavirus comeback

 Frustrated Americans, eager to break out of lockdowns, often do not realize how lax this country’s strictures are compared with those imposed elsewhere.

-In Chinese cities, only a tiny corps of essential workers was allowed to leave home for months.
+For months in Chinese cities, only a tiny corps of essential workers was allowed to leave home.
 There was virtually no travel between cities.

 People lucky enough to live in apartment complexes with internal gardens could walk there; others had to stay indoors, unable to shop even for food or medicine.
 Building committees pooled grocery orders and distributed them internally.